cs320-wisc/f22/p6/README.md

 ### Q15: What is the Relationship Between POP100 and ________________?

 Replace the blank with a cell count for a land type of your choosing.
 Show a scatter plot where each point corresponds to a county.
+Note that the x-axis is the *proportion* of that county that is listed as your selected land type.

 For example, the following shows the relation between pasture and population (you may NOT reuse pasture -- choose a different type for